Cloud Native Logging

 Interconnection with AOM: If this option is enabled, Kubernetes events will be collected and reported to AOM.
 You can configure alarm rules on AOM.

-• Direct Connect or VPN: After you connect the on-premises network to the cloud network over Direct Connect or VPN, you can use a VPC endpoint to access CIA over the private network.
-This option features high speed, low latency, and security.
+- Direct Connect or VPN: After you connect an on-premises data center to a VPC over Direct Connect or VPN, you can use a VPC endpoint to access CIA over the private network.
+This option features high speed, low latency, and high security.
 For details, see Using Direct Connect or VPN to Report Logs of On-Premises Clusters.

 log-agent Components